 - To identify and replace ‘faulty’ genes accurately, and thereafter have them work as intended rather than promote a potentially major illness, is extremely difficult.

-- The commercial mass production of powerful biological products could tend to lead to over-prescribing (this is the case with children and growth hormone).
+- The commercial mass production of powerful biological products could tend to lead to over-prescribing.

 - Release of genetically engineered organisms into the environment may have disastrous long-term consequences.
 In addition, crops designed to be tolerant of specific pest and weed-killing chemicals will inevitably encourage a greater use of such chemicals.

 Some of these fears are at present hypothetical.
 But there is one group – the animals – for which the genetic nightmare has already begun.

 Techniques have been developed to alter animals’ genetic make-up, producing new strains of species to be exploited by the agricultural, pharmaceutical and biomedical industries.
 One approach is to insert genes from one species into the embryo of another, the resulting creatures known as ‘transgenics’.
 Another method is to disrupt or knock-out one of the animal’s own genes.
 Scientists refer to these creatures as ‘knock-outs’.

 In 1982 giant mice were produced by incorporating human growth hormone genes into the animals’ fertilised eggs.
 Gene transfer technology has since been applied to ‘commercially important’ livestock such as chickens, cattle, fish, pigs, rabbits and sheep, with the purpose of ‘enhancing growth performance’.

 Government figures show that in Britain during 2018, a total of 3.52 million ‘procedures’ were completed on animals.
 Of these approximately half were experimental procedures and half were related to the creation and breeding of genetically altered (GA) animals.